alifzwan/web3Lab/README.md

 You may change `CrowdFunding.sol` and `2_crowdFunding.js` for example if you want to deploy a smart contract about Election, you may name your smart contract to `Election.sol` and `2_election.js`.

-# Deployment of Smart Contract
+# Deployment of Smart Contract (Test Network)

 ## 1. Fund Your Metamask

 You must firstly fund your metamask using [Infura Faucet](https://www.infura.io/faucet/sepolia) or [Alchemy Faucet](https://www.alchemy.com/faucets/ethereum-sepolia)

+These two website provides free cryptocurrency to users for testing purposes.
+You may find another faucet to fund your wallet.

+If these two website cannot fund your wallet, you can search for another faucet by typing in google "sepolia testnet faucet"

 If you're wallet is 0 ETH, you cannot deploy the Smart Contract as it requires a gas to deploy it to the Ethereum Network.

-Before that, change your metamask's network into test network
+Before that, change your metamask's network into test network:

 <p align="center">